yifeidesu/grocerylist/README.md

 * This page lists all items at the right-hand side.
 * Purchased items have a lower opacity, looking differently from unpurchased ones.
 * Click an item in the list to open its detail view.
+* Use Generate Some and Clear All buttons to quickly generate/clear items to test the application.
 ![dashboard](https://user-images.githubusercontent.com/23082500/42802348-aa1c389a-8970-11e8-9080-fb05b9f0df78.png)
 <hr>